Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 Bitstamp

-European exchange with one of the longest LTC trading histories.
-SOC 2 certified, fully regulated in the EU under MiCA.
-Trusted by institutional clients.
+One of the oldest exchanges in crypto, founded in 2011, with one of the longest LTC trading histories.
+SOC 2 certified and fully regulated in the EU under MiCA.
+Trusted by institutional clients for its compliance posture and transparent fee structure.

 Nasdaq — USA